PHARMACOGNOSTIC AND PHYTOCHEMICAL EVALUATION OF NYCTANTHES ARBOR-TRISTIS STEMHTML Full Text

-- Saxena RS, Gupta B and Lata S: Tranquillizing, antihistaminic and purgative activity of Nyctanthes arbor-tristis leaf extract, J Ethanopharmacol 2002; 81: 321-325.
+- Saxena RS, Gupta B and Lata S: Tranquillizing, the antihistaminic and purgative activity of Nyctanthes arbor-tristis leaf extract.
+J Ethnopharmacol 2002; 81: 321-325.

 - Gogoi R and Borthakur SK: Notes on herbal recipes of Bodo tribe in Kamrup district, Assam.
 Ethnobotany 2001; 13: 15-23.

-- Khatune NA, Islam ME, Abdur Rahman MA, Mosaddik MA and Haque ME.
-In-vivo cytotoxic evaluaton of a new benzofuran derivative isolated from Nyctanthes arbor-tristis on ehrlich ascite carcinoma cells (EAC) in mice, J Med Sci.
+- Khatune NA, Islam ME, Abdur Rahman MA, Mosaddik MA and Haque ME: In-vivo cytotoxic evaluation of a new benzofuran derivative isolated from Nyctanthes arbor-tristis on ehrlich ascite carcinoma cells (EAC) in mice.
+J Med Sci.
 2003; 3(2): 169-73.

 - Jain PK and Pandey A: The wonder of Ayurvedic medicine - Nyctanthes arbor-tristis.
 Int J Herb Med 2016; 4(4): 9-17.

-- Khandelwal KR: Practical Pharmacognosy, Nirali publication, Pune, 18th Edition, 2007.
+- Khandelwal KR: Practical Pharmacognosy, Nirali publication, Pune, Edition 18th, 2007.

-- Government of India.
-The Ayurvedic pharmacopoeia of India.
-New Delhi: Ministry of Health and Family Welfare, Department of Indian Systems of Medicines and Homeopathy, 1st Edition 1996.
+- Government of India: The Ayurvedic pharmacopeia of India.
+New Delhi: Ministry of Health and Family Welfare, Department of Indian Systems of Medicines and Homeopathy, Edition 1st, 1996.

 - WHO: Quality control methods for medicinal plant material.
 Geneva: WHO, 1992.